unisave-cloud/docs/steam-microtransactions.md

 STEAM_USE_MICROTRANSACTION_SANDBOX=false
 ```

-You need to specify your App ID and publisher web API key.
-The Steam API URL is set at a sensible default and the last `STEAM_USE_MICROTRANSACTION_SANDBOX` specifies whether to use the [testing sandbox that Steam provides](https://partner.steamgames.com/doc/webapi/ISteamMicroTxnSandbox) when making transaction requests.
+You need to specify your App ID and [publisher web API key](https://partner.steamgames.com/doc/webapi_overview/auth).
+The Steam API URL is set to a sensible default and the last `STEAM_USE_MICROTRANSACTION_SANDBOX` specifies whether to use the [testing sandbox that Steam provides](https://partner.steamgames.com/doc/webapi/ISteamMicroTxnSandbox) when making transaction requests.

 <a name="instantiating-the-template"></a>